Paracervical block

 A paracervical block is an anesthetic procedure used in obstetrics and gynecology, in which a local anesthetic is injected into between two and six sites at a depth of 3–7 mm alongside the vaginal portion of the cervix in the vaginal fornices.
-In the United States, the paracervical block is underutilized during insertion if intrauterine devices (IUDs).
+In the United States, the paracervical block is underutilized during insertion of intrauterine devices (IUDs).
 There is speculation that this is related to the disproportionate under-researching of women's health.

 It is used for various obstetric and gynecologic procedures, such as hysteroscopy and vacuum aspiration.

 It is as efficient as intracervical block, according to a study on women undergoing vacuum aspiration with lidocaine as anesthetic agent.

+The majority of surgical abortions in the United States are performed with a paracervical block with or without the addition of other pain medications.
+The best specific technique has yet to be defined and there is still a lot of procedure-related pain.
+The choice of the best anesthesia depends on patient preference and resources available.

+In addition, a paracervical block may be performed by a wide variety of clinicians including family medicine physicians, OB/GYNs, advanced practitioners, certified nurse midwives, and RNs.

 Addition of ketorolac may offer added benefit of improved pain control.